UofT-DSI/production/README.md

 + Assignment 1 due on TBD.
 + Assignment 2 due on TBD.
 + Assignment 3 due on TBD.

-## Policies

-* **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this module more accessible to you, please let us know.
-* **Module communications:** Communications take place over email or on Slack.
-If communicating over email, please include "DSI-Python" or similar in the subject line, e.g. "DSI-Python: pandas question"
-* **Camera:** Keeping your camera on is optional.
-* **Microphone:** Please keep microphones muted unless you need to speak.
-Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
-* **Assessments:**
-  - Quizzes will follow every session.
-They include multiple choice, multiple selection, and true/false questions related to the day's quesitons.
-The quizzes are not only assessment, but an integral part of learning.
-I recommend that you do not leave them all to the very last minute.
-  - There will be three coding assignments.
-They should be submitted via email.

 ## Resources
 Feel free to use the following as resources: